-Policymakers designed the updated model to give principals and LSATs more discretion over spending decisions.
+Policymakers designed the updated model to give principals LSATs more discretion over spending decisions.
 The new model reduces the number of positions that schools are required to have, moving away from the former Comprehensive Staffing Model that allocated funding to schools based on enrollment and staffing requirements.
-The updated model combines
+The updated model combines:

 - A student-based budgeting (SBB) formula,

 Together, these parts generate an individual school’s budget.
 Each part of the model is explained below.
 To understand the model, it is important to note how DCPS categorizes the funding that it provides to schools.
 Each category relates to different parts of the model.